On the growth of the Floer barcode: Proofs and refinements

 where $d=\dim B$.
 Due to the condition that $\{\eps_k\}$ is subexponential, i.e., \eqref{eq:subexp2}, the second term on the right goes to zero as $k\to\infty$.
 Thus, passing to the limit, we have

 By Yomdin's theorem, \cite{Yo}, the left hand side is bounded from above by $\htop(\varphi)$, and \eqref{eq:htop-hbar-eps} follows, which concludes the proof of the theorem.

-\begin{Remark}[The shortest bar] This argument actually tells us a little bit more than Theorem \ref{thm:growth}.
-Focusing on the case of absolute entropy for the sake of simplicity, observe that \eqref{eq:vol-b} holds for any sequence $\eps_k\searrow 0$, subexponential or not.
-(In fact, it would be enough to assume that $\{\eps_k\}$ eventually becomes sufficiently small.)
-Then \eqref{eq:eps-k-ineq} implies the inequality
+\begin{Remark} This argument actually tells us a little bit more than Theorem \ref{thm:growth}.
+Focusing on the case of absolute entropy for the sake of simplicity, observe that \eqref{eq:vol-b} holds whenever $\eps_k$ is sufficiently small.
+The threshold for $\eps_k$ is determined by the tomograph.
+Then, by \eqref{eq:eps-k-ineq}, for any sequence $\{\eps_k\}$ which eventually becomes small enough, for instance whenever $\eps_k \to 0$, subexponential or not, we have